hoplon/javelin/README.md

 the given initial value.
-The latter "lifts" a given function, returning a function that, when applied to arguments (which may be cells) returns a cell with the given function as the formula &mdash; this cell's value is recomputed whenever any of the argument cells change.
+The latter "lifts" a given function, returning a function that, when applied to arguments (which may be cells) returns a cell with the given function as the formula &mdash; the cell's value is recomputed whenever any of the argument cells change.

 ```clojure